typestack/class-validator/README.md

 validator.isValid(post); // simply checks if given object is valid.
 Returns true if it is, false otherwise
 ```

-## Validation message
+## Validation messages

-You can specify validation message decorator options to specify message that will be returned in ValidationError
+You can specify validation message to decorator options and this message will be returned in `ValidationError`
-object returned by `validate` method.
+object returned by `validate` method in the case if validation for this field fail.

 ```typescript
 import {MinLength, MaxLength} from "validator.ts/decorator/Validation";